speegled/fosdata/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `fosdata` package contains datasets for the textbook [Foundations of Statistics with R](https://mathstat.slu.edu/~speegle/_book/) by Darrin Speegle and Bryan Clair.
+The `fosdata` package contains datasets for the textbook [Probability, Statistics, and Data: A Fresh Approach Using R](https://mathstat.slu.edu/~speegle/_book/) by Darrin Speegle and Bryan Clair.

 ## Installation